MoAlyousef/floui/README.md

 Only add the `#define FLOUI_IMPL` before including floui.hpp in only one source file.

 ## Usage outside of the platform IDE
 Once you've created your project in XCode or Android Studio, development no longer requires them.
+You can continue using them or use your preferred code editor.
 You can simply invoke the build system directly (xcodebuild or gradle) from the command-line.
 - iOS
     - To build for simulator:
     `xcodebuild build -configuration Debug -sdk iphonesimulator CODE_SIGN_IDENTITY="" CODE_SIGNING_REQUIRED=NO`